zephyrproject-rtos/zephyr/boards/arm/atsamc21n_xpro/doc/index.rst

 The SAM C21N Xplained Pro evaluation kit has 4 GPIO controllers.
 These controllers are responsible for pin muxing, input/output, pull-up, etc.

-For mode details please refer to `SAM C21 Family Datasheet`_ and the `SAM C21N Xplained Pro Schematic`_.
+For more details please refer to `SAM C21 Family Datasheet`_ and the `SAM C21N Xplained Pro Schematic`_.

 Default Zephyr Peripheral Mapping: